ACWIC/training-provider-catalogue/DEPLOYMENT.md

 This is a python FastAPI app that is built to run on AWS Lambda via the API Gateway.
-It should also be able to run on other platfroms
+It should also be able to run on other platforms
 (such as MS Azure, or any platform supporting docker containers) although those are not currently being actively tested by the development team.

-Deployments are managed with the `serverless` tool, which manges dealing underlying plaform.
+Deployments are managed with the `serverless` tool, which manges dealing underlying platform.

 It can also run locally with `serverless-offline` in a mode which mimics API Gateway/lambda infrastructure.